flamwenco/40s-wiki-backup/boards/vault35.md

 ## Variants

-One of the first non-Cain designed/produced Vault35 case-compatible PCBS was the [Ortho Vault35](https://github.com/galvy0/vault35_ortho) by galvy0.
+One of the first non-Cain designed/produced Vault35 case-compatible PCBs was the [Ortho Vault35](https://github.com/galvy0/vault35_ortho) by galvy0.

 A 40% user named Calvin produced a Topre variant of the HHKB Vault35 PCB and designated it the "Travaulta".